Dzefr1/Tiramisu/README.md

 * Larger joint grip area - Additional hole for tightening screw in the middle of the joint, gripping walls of the extrusions more effectively than Tertial's design
 * Low amount of materials - Other that fillament only additional hardware needed for the conversion are M4 screws (or M4 threaded rod)
 * Voron 0 friendly
 > Original springs can be used if desired, cap's that hold springs are mountable on tightening screwhole, however additional 35mm M4 rod will be required.

 ## 3D Printing

-Most important thing is to **print joints vertically** with 100% infill,
+Most important thing is to **print joints vertically** with 100% infill, Tested and recomended material is PETG.

-Recomended material is PETG due to bend in the joints.

 ### Failures